Japan Open

 All about the Kinoshita Group Japan Open including winners, news, entry list, draw, schedules, results, prize money

 Every year a mix of established players and rising stars on the women's WTA and men's ATP tour gather in Osaka for the Kinoshita Group Japan Open Tennis Championships.
-The men play their ATP 500 in Tokyo, one month later then the women in Osaka.
+The men play their ATP 500 in Tokyo, 3 weeks earlier than the women in Osaka.
 The 250 WTA Japan Open 2023 saw American Ashlyn Krueger as the winner.
-The men play this week.
+Ben Shelton is the male title holder.

 Category: WTA 250